 Photo © Bill Mankin.

 While festival audiences may have been drawn by the lure of their favorite bands, they were invariably also exposed to bands they had never heard before and would never have had a chance to see or hear in any other context.
 Rock festivals often featured a diversity of music genres and performers, and the sights and sounds they presented shouted out loudly that the times were definitely changing.
 For example, the mere sight of some of these bands sent a powerful message that ethnic diversity was cool and racial harmony was not only possible but on the horizon: The mostly-white Allman Brothers Band had a black drummer, while the otherwise all-black Chambers Brothers had a white drummer; the Paul Butterfield Blues Band, Sly and the Family Stone, and Booker T. & the MGs were in the vanguard as racially well-integrated bands; Indian Ravi Shankar, South African Hugh Masekela, Puerto Rican José Feliciano, and Canadian Cree Buffy Sainte-Marie all graced festival stages; Jimi Hendrix, of mixed black/Native American heritage, became a rock music icon fronting a band with a white drummer and a white bass player; and the bands Santana and Sweetwater displayed a level of multi-ethnic diversity well beyond mere black and white.
-As for the role of women: Janis Joplin, Jefferson Airplane’s Grace Slick, Ten Wheel Drive’s Genya Ravan, and Tina Turner, among others, showed festival audiences that women were not just girlfriends, groupies, sweet soul singers or pretty-voiced folk singers – they could rock, and rock hard.
+As for the role of women: Janis Joplin, Jefferson Airplane’s Grace Slick, Ten Wheel Drive’s Genya Ravan, and Tina Turner, among others, showed festival audiences that women could be more than sweet soul singers and pretty-voiced folk singers, and much more than girlfriends or groupies – they could rock as hard and front a band with as much command as any man.

-Richie Havens (right) joins Graham Nash and Joni Mitchell for an impromptu medley at the Miami Pop Festival, December 1968.
+Richie Havens (right) joins Graham Nash for an encore with Joni Mitchell at the Miami Pop Festival, December 1968.

 Photo © Bill Mankin.